bkielbasa/developer20/content/post/wrapping-commands-with-go/index.md

 You can find a lot of articles about Go that describe general aspects of it.
 Including the content on this blog.
 Today, I decided to prepare something different.
 I’ll tell you about one of my tasks and I’ll show you how I resolved it.

-AWS has a feature called [Amazon EC2 Instance Connect](https://aws.amazon.com/blogs/compute/new-using-amazon-ec2-instance-connect-for-ssh-access-to-your-ec2-instances/) that you can use to connect to the EC2 instance using SSH client.
+AWS has a feature called [Amazon EC2 Instance Connect](https://aws.amazon.com/blogs/compute/new-using-amazon-ec2-instance-connect-for-ssh-access-to-your-ec2-instances/).
+You can use it to connect to your EC2 instance using an SSH client.
 The whole process has a few steps:

-* get information about the instance (region, instance id and availability zone)
+* get information about the instance (region, instance id, an availability zone)
 * upload your public key to the EC2 instance
-* connect to the instance using the private key and SSH command
+* Connect to the instance using the private key and SSH command

+The problem we're solving today is automating this process.
+After uploading the SSH key we have 60 seconds to connect to the EC2 instance.
+If you connect to a lot of EC2 instances and you have to repeat the same steps over and over you want to automate it.

+My goal was to create an `ssh` replacement that accepts the same parameters and behaves as a regular `ssh` command but automates the whole setup steps.

-The requirement is simple - the usage of the command should be as similar to `ssh` command as possible.
+The requirement is simple - the usage of the command should be as similar to the `ssh` command as possible.
 In a perfect world - it should be 100% replacement.
 Let’s try if we can achieve that.
 An example command will look like this:

 ```bash
 ./ec2-ssh HOSTNAME